-This was bit past 6am.
-We surveyed the situation: the front wheels were both deep in sand, especially the right one, with most of the car’s weight resting on the undercarriage.
+This was a bit past 6am.
+We surveyed the situation: the front wheels were both deep in the sand, especially the right one, with most of the car’s weight resting on the undercarriage.
 Behind us was about 30 feet of loose sand.
 We somehow needed to back up that much to find proper purchase again.

 The main good thing was that Em didn’t give me too much grief, she just wanted to help.
 We were right next to the road, so were knew for sure that soon, many cars would be driving this way, most of them serious off-roaders with the means to yank us out of there in a second.
 Also, with Borrego Springs in view, our phones had a full signal – meaning we could call for help any time.

-I decided to try and dig ourselves out, at least as much as I can.
+I decided to try and dig ourselves out, at least as much as I could.
 We always have a shovel in the car, so I started removing all the sand from underneath the car to slowly make a grade.
 Luckily, the sand was a bit moist, so it could be shoveled easily.
 In the meantime, Em unpacked most of the weight from the car to make it as light as possible.